i2p/i2p.firefox/README.md

 to build the signing tool if necessary and then package the installer in a signed update file.

+It's also probably possible to do this with the Java I2P distribution and a `.bat` script.

 Docker Support
 --------------